 |Decimal||The custom field will accept both numbers and decimals.|

 |Text||The custom field will accept both text and numbers.|

 |Date||The custom field will accept Date only.
 On clicking DateTime Custom Fields a calendar will automatically popup to select the date.|

 Custom Field will act as dropdown with only two options, "Yes" and "No".
 Is useful for doing checkbox type actions.

 When selected in "Add/Edit Custom Field" page, a field will show up called "Default Custom Field Option" that will define the default option for this type of custom field.

-Custom Field will act as a dropdown for an entity with predefined options.
+The custom field will act as a dropdown with predefined options.

-When selected in "Add/Edit Custom Field" page, a field will show up called "Drop Down Options" where the user can list down the options for this dropdown box in a comma-separated format.
+When selected in "Add/Edit Custom Field" page, a field will show up called "Drop Down Options" where the user can add options for the dropdown box.